As a follow up to my last post, I came on Can't Backspace which is a handwritten blog.

 Today in history:

-1956: King convicted for bus boycott
+1956: King convicted for bus boycottfrom On This Day

 Civil rights leader, the Reverend Martin Luther King, has been convicted of organising an illegal boycott by black passengers of buses in the US state of Alabama.